 Step 2: In the “Update” section check for updates and download and install.

-Fix 2: Create new custom network location
+Solution 6: Create a new custom network location

 Step 1: Open “System Preferences”, from the Apple Menu.